abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 }
 ````

-In this way the logic of the `Person` is inside the object and the application does not involve in the details of changing the object's state rules.
-For the complicated *Entities* that encapsulate business rules, preventing *Anemic Domain Model* results in great improvement in *Domain Model* and increases clarity and maintainability.
+In this way, the logic of the `Person` is inside the object and the application does not involve the details of changing the object's state rules.
+For the complicated *Entities* that encapsulate business rules, preventing the *Anemic Domain Model* results in a great improvement in *Domain Model* and increases clarity and maintainability.

 ## Do not model the real life

 Every application has several use-cases and all components in the *Domain Model* are responsible to serve the use-cases.
 There is always a tendency to model a concept in the *Domain Model* from the general concept of the *Entity*.
-In most cases  it does not help and pollutes the *Entity* with behaviors that would not be used.
-We should just consider the behaviors that our use-cases need, For instance, imagine the *Customer* entity in the Banking system.
+In most cases,  it does not help and pollutes the *Entity* with behaviors that would not be used.
+We should just consider the behaviors that our use-cases need; for instance, imagine the *Customer* entity in the Banking system.

 ````csharp
 public class Person : Entity